FahimaGold/LoadBalancerSimulation/README.md

 # LoadBalancerSimulation
 This code sample simulates the working concept of loadbalancers.
-This is an assessment at Crash course on Python, coursera by Google.